aidardigital/Dev-Sec-Ops/Ethical-Hacking-Tools/README.md

 # **About This Repo**

-Note: It is for educational purpose.
+Note: It is for educational purposes.
 Use source codes as-is at your own risk by own liability.
 Understand what are you doing.
 Limit any impact.
+Be ethical.
+Do legal.
+Test on your controlled environment.
+Obtain written permission, if you do on the assets of others, e.g., providers, hosts etc.

 All the needed for a Hacker, Pentester or Cyber Security Engineer, but not for Web Development.